29next/developer-docs/docs/themes/templates/tags.md

 </form>
 ```

 ### extends & block

-Extends and block tags allow you to define blocks of content in a base template that can be overridden by templates that extend from it.
+Extends and block tags allow you to define blocks of content in a base template that can be overridden by templates that extend from it for template inheritance.

 <Tabs>
 <TabItem value="parent" label="Parent Template">